shinnosukeono/shinnosukeono.github.io/content/post/eepa/index.md

 {{% callout note %}}
 This post was originally published on [www.edemsimulation.com](https://www.edemsimulation.com/news/more-particles-faster-edem-2018/).

-Since Altair's aquistion of EDEM in 2020 the original post has been taken down.
+Since Altair's acquisition of EDEM in 2020 the original post has been taken down.
 A cached copy of that post can be found [here](https://shackletonventures.com/more-particlesfaster-with-edem-2018/).
 {{% /callout %}}

 ## Introduction